netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 #### Validation

-Performing validation is as easy listening for the `exit-editing-view` event and responding appropriately.
+Performing validation is as easy listening for the `exitEditingView` event and responding appropriately.

 If the validation can be performed client-side, simply check the value, if it is invalid cancel the event and set the `invalid` prop on fieldBase.